 If you’re willing to share the skills and experience you have gained through a lifetime of living, come join us.
 Become a United Way RSVP member today!

-Through RSVP, volunteers match their skills, wisdom and talents with the needs of the community in Lake, LaPorte, Porter and Starke Counties.
+Through RSVP, members match their skills, wisdom and talents to volunteer projects to help meet needs in Lake, LaPorte, Porter and Starke Counties.

 Who can join United Way RSVP?

 Seniors 55 and older

 Seniors who have a genuine desire to make a difference in their community

 What can you find United Way RSVP volunteers doing?

 Assisting at Hospitals, Food Banks, Shelters, Hospice, Nutrition Sites, V.A.
 Clinics, Civic Centers and Day Care Centers

 Working with after school programs for children, teenagers and young adults

 Helping to provide serves for the needy and most vulnerable.